Skip to main content

 • Peppermints

-Put your voice to good use — and protect it
+Put your voice to good use — and rest it

-Certain common, daily activities could strain your vocal box.
-To protect yours, actively try not to overuse your voice.
+Certain common, daily activities can strain your vocal box.
+For ongoing protection, actively rest your voice.

-“If you feel your voice box becoming strained or tired, take a ‘mini voice break’ by not talking for 5 to 10 minutes,” advises Harlor.
+“When you feel your voice box becoming strained or tired, take a ‘mini voice break’ by not talking for 5 to 10 minutes,” says Mr. Harlor.
 “This will allow your vocal cords to recover so your voice doesn’t sound hoarse or raspy.”

 Clearing your throat is one of the most common forms of irritation to your vocal folds, particularly in people who have a hoarse voice.
-“Instead of clearing your throat, consider swallowing your own saliva or sipping on a small amount of water,” says Harlor.
+“Instead of clearing your throat, consider swallowing your own saliva or sipping a little water,” says Mr. Harlor.

-Remember to also limit your singing commitments because frequent or daily singing reduces your vocal flexibility and strains your voice box.
-And if you’re speaking or singing to a crowd, use technology, not your vocal cords, to raise the volume
+Limit your singing commitments because frequent or daily singing reduces your vocal flexibility and strains your voice box.
+If you’re speaking or singing to a crowd, use technology, not your vocal cords, to raise the volume.

-“Using a microphone is a great way to protect your voice if your work requires you to speak over long distances or over a lot of background noise,” says Harlor.
+“Using a microphone is a great way to protect your voice when you must speak over long distances or over a lot of background noise,” says Mr. Harlor.

-Here are some warning signs that indicate it’s time to see a specialist:
+Here are some warning signs that mean it’s time to see a specialist:

-• Hoarseness lasting for more than 2-3 weeks
+• Hoarseness lasting for more than 2 to 3 weeks

 • Needing to strain to produce your voice